apache/cordova-docs/www/docs/en/1.6.1/cordova/file/filereader/filereader.md

 Details
 -------

-The `FileReader` object is a way to read files from the devices file system.
-Files can be read as text or as a base64 data encoded string.
+The `<a href="../fileobj/fileobj.html">File</a>Reader` object is a way to read files from the devices file system.  <a href="../fileobj/fileobj.html">File</a>s can be read as text or as a base64 data encoded string.
 Users register their own event listeners to receive the loadstart, progress, load, loadend, error and abort events.

 Supported Platforms
 -------------------